opencv/opencv/modules/imgproc/doc/filtering.rst

 :math:`\sum_i G_i=1`.

-Two of such generated kernels can be passed to :func:`sepFilter2D` or to :func:`createSeparableLinearFilter`.
+Two of such generated kernels can be passed to :cpp:func:`sepFilter2D` or to :cpp:func:`createSeparableLinearFilter`.
 Those functions automatically recognize smoothing kernels (i.e. symmetrical kernel with sum of weights = 1) and handle them accordingly.
 You may also use the higher-level
-:func:`GaussianBlur`.
+:cpp:func:`GaussianBlur`.

 See Also:
-:func:`sepFilter2D`,
+:cpp:func:`sepFilter2D`,
-:func:`createSeparableLinearFilter`,
+:cpp:func:`createSeparableLinearFilter`,
-:func:`getDerivKernels`,
+:cpp:func:`getDerivKernels`,
-:func:`getStructuringElement`,
+:cpp:func:`getStructuringElement`,
-:func:`GaussianBlur`
+:cpp:func:`GaussianBlur`

 .. index:: getKernelType

 getKernelType
 -----------------
-.. c:function:: int getKernelType(const Mat& kernel, Point anchor)
+.. cpp:function:: int getKernelType(InputArray kernel, Point anchor)

     Returns the kernel type.